|

 ASHLYNN:

-Variant of English Ashlyn, meaning
+Variant spelling of English Ashlyn, meaning

 "ash tree lake."